melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 As its name suggests, the pipe first operator is better suited for functions where the data is passed as the first argument.

-The functions in the <a class="text-ocaml" href="./api/ml/melange/Belt"><code>Belt</code> library</a><a
+The functions in the <a class="text-ocaml" target="_self" href="./api/ml/melange/Belt"><code>Belt</code> library</a><a
-class="text-reasonml" href="./api/re/melange/Belt"><code>Belt</code>
+class="text-reasonml" target="_self"
-library</a> included with Melange have been designed with the data-first convention in mind, so they work best with the pipe first operator.
+href="./api/re/melange/Belt"><code>Belt</code> library</a> included with Melange
+have been designed with the data-first convention in mind, so they work best with the pipe first operator.

 For example, we can rewrite the example above using `Belt.List.map` and the pipe first operator: